 What are segulos?
 Are they something to be ignored– silly superstitions and old wives tales at best, or dangerous distractions from our connection to Hashem and Torah at worst?
 Do they work on their own?
 Do they possess mystical powers?
 Or are they meaningless practices that give people a false sense of security and comfort?

 There seems to be a lot of confusion about the topic of segulos.
-So, this is my attempt to bring everything together and to answer some of the most common questions surrounding them, including what segulos are and whether or not they really work.
+So, this is my attempt to bring everything together and to answer some of the most common questions surrounding them, including what are segulos and do they really work.

 First, what does the word Segula even mean?